-But if you are new to Eurovision, or you need a reminder after the year off, and you want to know the ins and outs of how the contest works, and how a winner is chosen, read on for all you need to know!
+If you are new to Eurovision, or you need a reminder after the year off, and you want to know the ins and outs of the contest, and how a winner is chosen, read on for all you need to know!

 How many countries can compete in Eurovision?

 As you may have noticed, Eurovision isn’t just a ‘European’ Song Contest.
 That’s because it’s open to active members of the European Broadcasting Union, which is an alliance of public service broadcasters (like the BBC in the UK and RTE in Ireland) from across Europe and its neighbouring countries.

 Around 43 countries enter the Eurovision Song Contest each year, and they’re each entitled to enter one song.
 This year, however, only 39 countries are competing, with only 26 making it to the final.

 Only six nations are guaranteed an automatic place in the final.
 The ‘Big Five’ – Spain, France, Italy, the UK and Germany – as well as the host nation (Israel this year) all have a free pass to the final, while everyone else has to battle it out to make it to the stage on Saturday night.

 The other countries compete in two semi-finals – the aptly name Semi-Final One and Semi-Final Two – with 20 places up for grabs.

 And why do the Big 5 always get a spot in Eurovision?